Table of Contents

-- What is strep throat and what causes strep throat?
+- What is strep throat, and what causes strep throat?

-- Is strep throat contagious?
+- How is strep throat spread, and is it contagious?

-- How is the diagnosis of strep throat established?
+- How is strep throat treated?

 - How can I prevent contracting strep throat?

 Are the signs and symptoms of strep throat in infants and toddlers?

 The information above is seen in those most likely to have a strep throat infection, including older children and teenagers.
 However, other age groups may experience some different symptoms with a strep throat infection.

 - Infants with strep throat more commonly have a thick nasal discharge, low grade fever (< 101 F [38.33 C]), reduction in appetite, and fussiness.

 - Toddlers (children from one to three years of age) with strep throat may complain of a sore throat and a subsequent decrease in appetite, and swollen lymph nodes in the front of the neck beneath the mandible (lower jaw bone).

 5/11Reviewed on 10/12/2016